manavdakshini/InlineQuestions/lab/task.md

 # Task 1: Create a Virtual Machine

-1. Click on **Azure Portal** available on the virtual machine desktop for logging in to Azure.
+1. On the virtual machine's desktop, click on Azure Portal icon to log in to Azure.

    ![](./images/azureportal.png)

 1. Log in to the **Azure Portal** using the credentials provided: